raphdoz303/hopeshot/docs/setup.md

 # HopeShot Setup Guide

-Complete guide to get HopeShot running on your machine with Google Gemini AI integration.
+Complete guide to get HopeShot running on your machine with Google Gemini AI integration and multi-prompt A/B testing framework.

 ---